How to Improve the Customer Experience and Drive Repeat Sales

 Darshil Gandhi

-Darshil Gandhi is a Principal Product Marketing Manager at Amplitude.
-He leads global technical marketing and collaborates with product and go-to-market teams on strategy, positioning, messaging, campaigns, and enablement.
-He was previously a solutions consulting team principal, and has helped dozens of Amplitude customers turn their data into actionable insights.
-He enjoys showcasing the power of Amplitude's platform to connect digital bets into valuable business outcomes.
+Darshil Gandhi is a Director of Product Marketing at Amplitude.
+He leads global technical and partner product marketing, collaborates with product and go-to-market teams on strategy, positioning, messaging, campaigns, and enablement.
+He was previously a solutions consulting team principal at Amplitude, and has helped dozens of Amplitude customers turn their data into actionable insights.
 Darshil graduated from Dartmouth College with a Masters in Engineering Management.